joelagnel/joelfernandes.org/_includes/about.markdown

 Hello!
 I'm Joel and I run this site!
-I'm a Linux kernel developer and work in the Android kernel team at Google.
+I work in the Android kernel team at Google.
 My interests are scheduler, tracing, synchronization and kernel internals.
 I also love contributing to the upstream Linux kernel and other open source projects.

 Connect with me on [Twitter](https://twitter.com/joel_linux), and [LinkedIn](https://www.linkedin.com/in/joelagnel).
 Or, drop me an email at: [joel@linuxinternals.org](mailto:joel@linuxinternals.org)